-• Origination fee: A fee equal to - two and a half percent (2.5%) of the loan amount will be charged for all loans.
+- Origination fee: A fee equal to two and a half percent (2.5%) of the loan amount will be charged for all loans.
 Ordinarily, this fee will be collected from loan proceeds at the initial funding.
-This fee may be waived for projects receiving only HOME funds or Measure KK bond funds.

-- Monitoring Fee: After project completion, all projects will be required to pay a monitoring fee as established by the Master Fee Schedule.
-Per the City of Oakland Master Fee Schedule 2016-2017, a \$140 per unit per year monitoring fee must be factored in to the annual operating budget. - Subordination Fee: \$1000 subordination fee if after project completion, the owner requests subordination of the City's Deed of Trust. - Modification Fee: \$1000 modification fee if after project completion, the owner requests modification of the City's Deed of Trust or Regulatory Agreement.
+This fee may be waived for projects receiving only HOME funds. - Monitoring Fee: After project completion, all projects will be required to pay \$100 per unit per year monitoring fee.
+This fee should be factored in to the annual operating budget. - Subordination Fee: \$1000 subordination fee if after project completion, the owner requests subordination of the City's Deed of Trust. - Modification Fee: \$1000 modification fee if after project completion, the owner requests modification of the City's Deed of Trust or Regulatory Agreement.